-Even though swimwear is definitely designed to be in the water, the water in a washing machine is not the best choice.
-The mechanical action of the machine can be damaging to straps and the inner structure of women's swimsuits.
-Plus, washing the high-tech fabric of most swimwear along with clothes that have zippers and hooks can cause holes or snags.
-If you want your swimwear to last, handwashing is a much better option.
+Even though swimwear is designed to be in the water, the water in a washing machine isn't ideal for the material.
+The mechanical action of the machine can damaged the straps and inner structure of women's swimsuits.
+Additionally, washing the high-tech fabric of most swimwear alongside garments with zippers and hooks can cause holes or snags.
+If you want your swimwear to last, wash it by hand.

 Even if the outer fabric of a suit is cotton, polyester, or another machine-washable fabric, tailored jackets, slacks, and skirts should never be put in a washer.
 Sandwiched between the outside shell and the lining are materials called interfacings that give a jacket its crisp shape.
-When exposed to water, most interfacings become misshapen and some can even disintegrate.
-A suit jacket should be taken to a dry cleaner along with the matching pieces, so that the overall color will remain consistent.
+When exposed to water, most interfacings become misshapen, and some can even disintegrate.
+A suit jacket and its accompanying pieces should be taken to a dry cleaner, so the overall color will remain consistent.

 Leather Sneakers and Clothes